Despite the LIV oil money offensive… No global top-ranked Asian tour

 Tae-Hoon Ok takes an iron shot in the final round of the Asian Tour International Series Korea held at Lotte Jeju Skyhill CC (par 71) in Seogwipo, Jeju on the 21st.
 Tae-Hoon Ok won this tournament for the first time since his professional debut.
 Asian tour provided

 It was half a success.
-The Asian Tour International Series Korea ($1.5 million in prize money, about 2 billion won), which ended on the 21st at Lotte Jeju Skyhill CC (par 71) in Seogwipo, Jeju.
+The Asian Tour International Series Korea ($1.5 million in prize money, regarding 2 billion won), which ended on the 21st at Lotte Jeju Skyhill CC (par 71) in Seogwipo, Jeju.
 Backed by the enormous financial power of Saudi Arabia’s sovereign wealth fund, which made LIV Golf, the tournament started with the expectation that it would “turn the attention of Korean golf fans from the women’s tournament to the men’s tournament.”
-However, when I opened the lid, there was not a single ‘global star player’ who could warm up the game.
+However, when I opened the lid, there was not a single ‘global star player’ who might warm up the game.
 “It seems that only the name of the Korea Professional Golf Association (KPGA), which is held every week, has been changed to the ‘Asian Tour’,” critics even said.

 However, considering the will of the organizers, the fact that a tournament like Danbi was newly established in the drought-stricken Korean men’s golf and “I will raise the Asian Tour into an attractive stage” (Cho Min Thant Asian Tour Commissioner, photo) There is also the objection that ‘a competition that will raise the level to a higher level’.